 Letters to the Editors will be published at our discretion.
 Send your letter to email@example.com with “Letters” in your subject header.
 Sign with your full first and last name followed by your city, state/province, and country of residence.

-Letters may be edited for length, grammar, and spelling.
+Letters may be edited for clarity, length, grammar, and spelling.

 Join us also on Facebook to interact with other readers of Orthodoxy in Dialogue.

 [The following response to OCA Synod of Bishops Slams Door Shut on Gay, Lesbian, and Transgender Orthodox Christians has been edited and condensed for clarity.]